Maradox/osmdroid-wiki/How-to-build-OsmDroid-from-source.md

      * This command will try to make available all Android packages for Maven, do not worry about the errors for the platforms we are not using.
  * Checkout the osmdroid source from git to a local folder.
    * `git clone https://github.com/osmdroid/osmdroid.git`
- * Navigate to the OSMDroid folder and run the command **mvn clean install**.
+ * Navigate to the osmdroid folder and run the command **mvn clean install**.
 NOTE: You will need a device or emulator running.

-You have now completed all steps to compile OSMDroid using Maven
+You have now completed all steps to compile osmdroid using Maven

 ## Building with Gradle
  * Checkout the osmdroid source from git to a local folder.
    * `git clone https://github.com/osmdroid/osmdroid.git`
- * Navigate to the OSMDroid folder and run the command **gradle clean build**.
+ * Navigate to the osmdroid folder and run the command **gradle clean build**.

-You have now completed all steps to compile OSMDroid using Gradle
+You have now completed all steps to compile osmdroid using Gradle

-# Building OsmDroid from Eclipse
+# Building osmdroid from Eclipse
  * Follow the above instructions for command line builds first.
  * Install Maven support for Eclipse from Eclipse Marketplace.
 Search for "android m2e" and install "Android Connector for Maven". http://rgladwell.github.io/m2e-android/
  * In Eclipse Import -> Maven -> Existing Maven project.
 Import all the osmdroid projects.
  * Right click on osmdroid-parent project.
 Click Run as --> Maven install.

-# Building OsmDroid using Android Studio
+# Building osmdroid using Android Studio
 Note, this config isn't 100% supported due to Android Studio and Intellij's lack of support for maven based Android builds.

  * Follow the above instructions for command line builds first.